Understanding Interfaces in TypeScript

 The

-interface uses an index signature to specify that the index (number
+studentsListinterface uses an index signature to specify that the index (number) will map to astringvalue. -

 The